rsksmart/devportal-1.0/guides/rif-relay/deployment.md

         ```
         npm run allowTokens 0x77740cE4d7897430E74D5E06540A9Eac2C2Dee70 testnet
         ```
-        > The allowTokens script will use the test network configured in the truffle.js, this network will be required to use the account that did the deployment of the contracts.
+        > The allowTokens script will use the testnet network configured in the truffle.js, this network will be required to use the account that did the deployment of the contracts.

     - Mainnet
       * TBD